 - The parents get along and want to keep the group together.

-We know that some decisions may not be in accordance with parents or players opinions, but we ask you to kindly respect the process.
-If a parent would like to discuss their players selection on a particular team, they should speak directly with the coach or the Director of Coaching.
+We know that some decisions may not be in accordance with parents’ or players’ opinions, but we ask you to kindly respect the process.
+If a parent would like to discuss their player’s selection on a particular team, they should make an appointment to speak directly with the coach or the Director of Coaching after practice.

 - Technical ability

 - Commitment (from players and parents)

 We have outstanding licensed coaches who continue to challenge themselves to be great teachers and mentors.
 If you play on Competitive Travel, we will repeat the keyword — Commitment.
 Each player is expected to commit to the 9 month season.
 Our coaching staff and directors will work constantly to evaluate team progress and select the appropriate league and tournament levels to achieve the best developmental results.

 We have high expectations this season for all of our programs.
 As our club competes at the highest levels at State Cup and regional/national tournaments, we are now considered among the top teams in South Florida.
 With that comes a huge responsibility.
 It is important to conduct ourselves at practices and games at the highest standard.
 That’s why we are going to emphasize RESPECT and DISCIPLINE this season.
 We must adhere to the principals of the FYSA Code of Conduct.
 All players and parents must manage their emotions and respect their teammates, opponents, referees, other parents during the season.
 We will not tolerate disrespect and poor behavior.
 Our staff will review all red cards issued this year and impose harsh discipline on anyone who does not conduct themselves properly.
 Repeat offenders will be asked to leave the club.

 We want to wish everyone in the KB community a healthy and fantastic season.
 If you have any questions or concerns, please email us at your earliest convenience.